Santa Claus: Christmas Eve

-In the United States and Canada, children traditionally leave a glass of milk and a plate of cookies intended for Santa to consume; in Britain and Australia, sherry or beer, and mince pies are left instead.
-In Denmark, Norway and Sweden, it is common for children to leave him rice porridge with sugar and cinnamon instead.
-In Ireland it is popular to leave Guinness or milk, along with Christmas pudding or mince pies.

-In Hungary, St. Nicolaus (Mikulás) comes on the night of 5 December and the children get their gifts the next morning.
-They get sweets in a bag if they were good, and a golden colored birch switch if not.
+In Hungary, Saint Nicolaus (Mikulás) or Father Winter (Télapó) comes on the night of 5 December and the children get their gifts the next morning.
+They get sweets in a bag if they were good, and a golden-coloured birch switch if not.
 On Christmas Eve "Little Jesus" comes and gives gifts for everyone.

 In Slovenia, Saint Nicholas (Miklavž) also brings small gifts for good children on the eve of 6 December.
 Božiček (Christmas Man) brings gifts on the eve of 25 December, and Dedek Mraz (Grandfather Frost) brings gifts in the evening of 31 December to be opened on New Years Day.

-New Zealander, British, Australian, Irish, Canadian, and American children also leave a carrot for Santa's reindeer, and are told that if they are not good all year round that they will receive a lump of coal in their stockings, although the actual practice of giving coal is now considered archaic.
-Children following the Dutch custom for sinterklaas will "put out their shoe" (leave hay and a carrot for his horse in a shoe before going to bed, sometimes weeks before the sinterklaas avond).
-The next morning they will find the hay and carrot replaced by a gift; often, this is a marzipan figurine.
-Naughty children were once told that they would be left a roe (a bundle of sticks) instead of sweets, but this practice has been discontinued.

-After the children have fallen asleep, parents play the role of Santa Claus and leave their gifts under the Christmas tree.
-Tags on gifts for children are sometimes signed by their parents "From Santa Claus" before the gifts are laid beneath the tree.
+After the children have fallen asleep, parents play the role of Santa Claus and leave their gifts under the Christmas tree, which may be signed as being "from Santa Claus".

 Appearance

-Santa is generally depicted as a portly, jolly, white-bearded man, often with spectacles, wearing a red outfit consisting of jacket, trousers and hat all lined with white fur, accessorized with black leather belt and boots, and carrying a bag full of gifts for children.
-This image became popular in the United States and Canada in the 19th century because of the significant influence of the 1823 poem "A Visit from St. Nicholas".
-Caricaturist and political cartoonist Thomas Nast also played a role in the creation of Santa's image.
+Santa is generally depicted as a portly, jolly, white-bearded man, often with glasses, wearing a red outfit consisting of jacket, trousers and hat all trimmed with white fur, accessorised with black leather belt and boots, and carrying a bag full of gifts for children.
+The 1823 poem "A Visit from St. Nicholas" popularised this image in North America during the 19th century.
+The caricaturist and political cartoonist Thomas Nast also played a role in the creation of Santa's image.
+Connections have been drawn between the camauro -- a soft red hat with white fur trim formerly worn by the pope -- and the red-and-white vesture of Santa Claus.

+The traditional 1823 Christmas poem "A Visit from St. Nicholas" relates that Santa has "a little round belly / That shook when he laugh'd, like a bowl full of jelly".

 Though most often portrayed as white, Santa is also depicted as black or of other races.
-His race or color is sometimes a subject of controversy.
+His race or colour is sometimes a subject of controversy.